dapplooker/contracts/README.md

 - `DEPLOYER_PRIVATE_KEY`: Private key of deployer wallet which is used for deploying the contract
 - `NEW_OWNER_PRIVATE_KEY`: Private key of new owner's wallet.
 [Not required for during deployment]
 - `NEW_OWNER_WALLET_ADDRESS`: New owner's wallet address.
 [Not required for during deployment]
-- `PROXY_CONTRACT_ADDRESS`: Contract address of proxy contract, which we get after deployment.
+- `PAYMENT_VAULT_CONTRACT_ADDRESS`: Contract address of proxy contract, which we get after deployment.
 [Required during upgrade]
 - `CHAINSCAN_API_KEY`: Etherscan API key, used by hardhat for deployment and verification.

 ### Compile the code: